Onboarding an AWS Application in Britive

 • In the Advanced Settings section, enter the following values:

 • Source Identity Attribute corresponds to the attribute value for setting Source Identity in CloudTrail logs.Under Advanced Settings, select an attribute from the dropdown list to be set in CloudTrail logs.
 Select None to not set any Source Identity.
+Note that all Britive managed roles used in profiles, need to have sts:SetSourceIdentity action in the Trust relationship.
+Roles that do not have this action will fail to checkout.
+Trust Relationship configuration in AWS for defining Source Identity:

-• Enable AWS Session Invalidation for all Environments to support invalidation for all environments for the master account.
+• Enable AWS Session Invalidation for all Environments to support invalidation for all environments for the management account.
 Make sure you have completed the configuration on the AWS side.
 For more information, see Configuring for Session Invalidation.

 • Profile Settings: Configure the maximum session duration for profiles.
 You can select the duration between 15 minutes to 12 hours.
 This allows to setup expiration duration for each profile while creating/updating the profile up to this configured value.